indexdata/folio-import/doc/migration_process.md

 ### Visit the UI for quick inventory inspection

-Login to stc-test UI and inspect some records.
+Login to UI and inspect some records.

 Go "Inventory > Instances", select some and do "View holdings" and "Actions > View source".